hashbangcode/drupal-batch-api-talk/src/slides.md

 * Keep your batch operations simple.
 Break them apart into separate operations if needed.
 * Think about the footprint of your batch operations.
 Keep them small.
 You can still cause timeouts during the batch if you aren't careful.
 * Try to allow batch operations to pick up where they left off.
 If any errors occur you can re-run to complete the task.

 ---

+## When To Use The Batch API

+* If the request processes multiple items then move it into a batch.
+* Users will more readily wait for a batch to finish than a spinning page.
+* Use the batch system early to save having to rework things later.

+---